mohsilas/clipycards/README.md

 **Don't want flashcards?** You can configure ClipyCards' prompt to generate bulletins, TLDR cards, QA sheets, etc,

 ## 🛠️ Installation
+No available releases yet...
+You'll have to follow the Build/dependancies guide it yourself.
 ## 🧱 Build/dependancies
 ### dependancies
+You'll need these libs already installed before building the app.
 * OpenAI (used version 1.30.3)
 ```
 pip install openai